octoml/octoai-cartoonizer/README.md

 Let's take a look at the requirements in terms of skill set, hardware and software for each phase of this tutorial.

-In total this tutorial takes 1-2 hours depending on how much programming experience you have and how much you want to experiment with stable diffusion functionality.
+In total this tutorial takes 30mins - 1 hour, depending on how much programming experience you have and how much you want to experiment with stable diffusion functionality.
 Note that we've designed this tutorial to be as approachable as possible.
 Very minimal programming experience is required here to be successful.

 ### Phase 1: Experiment with Image to Image feature in Stable Diffusion Web UI :woman::arrow_right::princess: